Policy 6220

 When the district uses federal funds for procurement of textbooks, the allowable self-certification is $50,000.
 When the district uses federal funds for procurement of goods, including furniture, supplies, and equipment:

-• Purchases of $10,000 or less do not require quotes.
-However, the district must consider the price to be reasonable, and, to the extent practical, distribute purchases equitably among suppliers.
+- Purchases of $15,000 or less do not require quotes.
+However, the district must consider the price to be reasonable based on research, experience, purchase history or other information and must document this determination. and, In addition, to the extent practical, purchases must be distributed equitably among suppliers.

-• Purchases of $75,000 or more must be publicly solicited using sealed bids or requests for proposals.
+- Purchases of $75,000 or more must be publicly solicited using its formal bidding procedure.

-If a district qualifies as a low-risk auditee in accordance with criteria in 2 C.F.R. § 200.520 or has documentation it received a low risk assessment after an annual internal institutional risk assessment to identify, mitigate, and manage financial risks, then it could use the following thresholds instead of the ones described above:
+If during a given fiscal year the a district qualifies as a low-risk auditee in accordance with criteria in 2 C.F.R. § 200.520, as determined by the auditor or has documentation it received a low risk assessment after an annual internal institutional risk assessment to identify, mitigate, and manage financial risks, then the district may use the following Self-Certification thresholds instead of the ones described above:

-• Purchases of $40,000 or less do not require quotes.
-However, the district must consider the price to be reasonable, and, to the extent practical, distribute purchases equitably among suppliers.
+- Purchases of $40,000 or less do not require quotes.
+However, the district must consider the price to be reasonable, based on research, experience, purchase history or other information and must document this determination. and, In addition, to the extent practical, purchases must be distributed equitably among suppliers.

-• Purchases of $75,000 or more must be publicly solicited using sealed bids or requests for proposals.
+- Purchases of $75,000 or more must be publicly solicited using the district’s formal bidding procedure.

 When the district uses federal funds for procurement of services:

-• Purchases of $10,000 or less do not require quotes.
-However, the district must consider price to be reasonable, and, to the extent practical, distribute purchases equitably among suppliers.
+- Purchases of $15,000 or less do not require quotes.
+However, the district must consider the price to be reasonable, based on research, experience, purchase history or other information and must document this determination.
+In addition, and, to the extent practical, purchases should be distributed equitably among suppliers.

-If a district qualifies as a low-risk auditee in accordance with criteria in 2 C.F.R. § 200.520 or has documentation it received a low risk assessment after an annual internal institutional risk assessment to identify, mitigate, and manage financial risks, then it could use the following thresholds instead of the ones described above:
+If during a given fiscal year the district qualifies as a low-risk auditee in accordance with criteria in 2 C.F.R. § 200.520, as determined by the auditor, or has documentation it received a low risk assessment after an annual internal institutional risk assessment to identify, mitigate, and manage financial risks, then the district may use the following Self-Certification thresholds instead of the ones described above:

-• Purchases of $50,000 or less do not require quotes.
-However, the district must consider the price to be reasonable, and, to the extent practical, distribute purchases equitably among suppliers.
+- Purchases of $50,000 or less do not require quotes.
+However, the district must consider the price to be reasonable based on research, experience, purchase history or other information and must document this determination.
+In addition, to the extent practical, purchases should be distributed equitably among suppliers.

 Noncompetitive procurement may be used only when one of the following five circumstances apply: